Shand's Emporium: Manchester Street

 On 27 June 2015, the building was relocated to nearby Manchester Street.
 At Colombo Street, the building was lifted over the wires of the Christchurch tram; this was seen as easier than removing the tram wires.
 The building was placed just south of the former Trinity Congregational Church, known for many years as the Octagon, and also registered as a Category I heritage structure.
 In mid-2019 the building became the home of the Whakamana Cannabis Museum.
+After the museum closed, the building was occupied by Paddy McNaughton's Irish Pub.
+The pub is operated by Nick Inkster, who also operates The Church pub next door.